thesofproject/sof-docs/contribute/dox-source-code.rst

 Documenting the Source Code
 ###########################

-All functions, globals, defines etc. should be documented.
-Declarations that appears in the API headers must be documented.
+All source code items such as functions, globals, and defines must be documented.
+Declarations that appear in the API headers must be documented.

-The source code documentation follows Doxygen (dox) annotation format.
+The source code documentation follows the Doxygen (dox) annotation format.
 It enables generation of documentation in HTML/XML formats directly from the annotated source files.
-There are many Doxygen annotation flavors, the FW code uses the one used by Alsa Project.
+Doxygen has many annotation flavors; the FW code uses the one used by Alsa Project.

 Refer to :ref:`sof_doc` to learn how to generate the documentation.